wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ## Composite Image File System (CimFS)

-You can prepare MSIX image using CimFS format that is available in Windows 10 2004 release.
-CimFs provide faster mounting and unmounting times and lower memory and CPU consumption then VHD.
-You can create MSIX image with Composite Image (CIM) format that is similar to Windows Imaging Format (WIM) or read-only VHD.
+You can prepare the MSIX image using CimFS format that is available in Windows 10 2004 release.
+CimFS provides faster mounting and unmounting times and lower memory and CPU consumption then VHD.
+You can also create the MSIX image with Composite Image (CIM) format that is similar to Windows Imaging Format (WIM) or read-only VHD.
 You can use your MSIX app attach image either in the on-premises or in your Windows Virtual Desktop environment.

 ## Use MSIX app attach locally

 Setting up MSIX app attach outside Windows Virtual Desktop requires all phases for MSIX app attach to be performed with PowerShell scripts.
 You can prepare for each phase using PowerShell scripts that run at the specific stage on the virtual machine.
-You can find sample scripts for each phase in the [MSIX app attach](https://github.com/Azure/RDS-Templates/tree/master/msix-app-attach) repo on GitHub.
+You can find sample scripts for each phase in the [MSIX app attach repo](https://github.com/Azure/RDS-Templates/tree/master/msix-app-attach) on GitHub.

 ## Use MSIX app attach in Windows Virtual Desktop

 To use an MSIX app attach in your Windows Virtual Desktop environment:

-- Set up and MSIX app attach share
+- Set up an MSIX app attach share
-- Upload MSIX image to File Share
+- Upload the MSIX image to a file share
-- Create a WVD host pool
+- Create a Windows Virtual Desktop host pool
-- Create MSIX app
+- Create an MSIX app
-- Publish applications to a RemoteApp/RemoteDesktop
+- Publish applications to a RemoteApp or remote desktop location
 - Assign users or groups

 ### Set up an MSIX app attach share

-You can use SMB network share in your Windows Virtual Desktop environment, to host MSIX image.
-The network share can be on an IaaS file share, Azure Files share or Azure NetApp Files.
+You can use an SMB network share in your Windows Virtual Desktop environment to host the MSIX image.
+The network share can be on an IaaS file share, an Azure Files share or Azure NetApp Files.

 > [!Note]

-> Your host pool must be granted Read permission on the file share that host MSIX image.
+> Your host pool must be granted Read permission on the file share that hosts the MSIX image.

-### Upload MSIX image to File Share
+### Upload MSIX image to the file share

 MSIX images are separated from the main operating system and they reside in the file share.
-You can upload your MSIX image using, different tools, such as Azure portal, PowerShell, Azure CLI or AzCopy.
+You can upload your MSIX image using different tools such as Azure portal, PowerShell, Azure CLI, or AzCopy.
-You can also use Azure Storage Explorer that provide intuitive UI and better performance then Azure portal.
+You can also use Azure Storage Explorer that provides an intuitive UI and better performance then Azure portal.

-### Create a WVD host pool
+### Create a Windows Virtual Desktop host pool

 Windows Virtual Desktop is a desktop and app virtualization service that runs on the cloud.
 You can deploy and manage virtual desktops using the Azure portal, Windows Virtual Desktop PowerShell, or REST interfaces.